BjornFS/dieopt/README.md

 ## Acknowledgements

-Adapted from my Masters Thesis: "Site controlled epitaxy of quantum dots for nano- and quantum photonic applications in telecom wavelength range"
+Adapted from my Masters Thesis: "Site controlled epitaxy of quantum dots for nano- and quantum photonic applications in telecom wavelength range".

----

-**dieopt** — Optimal die placement, made simple.